anroots/teensy-moonica/README.md

 Libraries, examples and tests are provided.
 All of them are written in Python (with some dependencies, like `pyserial`), although any other language that supports access to the serial interface can be used.

-## Python Wrapper Object
+## Python Library

-The `Octo` class in `octo.py` wraps serial communication into a easy-to-use object with methods to control the output devices and read switch state transactions.
+The `Octo` class in `octo.py` wraps serial communication into a easy-to-use object with methods to control the output devices and read switch states.

 ### CLI Usage